Members of research groups that are actively involved in the research lines pursued within ARPG

 Yunsheng Dong (Univ.
 Milano)

-I graduated at the University of Milano in April 2017, with a master thesis on the design of a drift chamber for the FOOT experiment.
-I wish to continue this work inside this experiment.
+I graduated at the University of Milano in April 2017, with a master thesis on the design of a drift chamber for the FOOT experiment and now I am a Ph.D. student in Milano, to continue my research work in FOOT.